Facebook quietly unveiled a new ad unit that is sure to make e-commerce brands happy: Collection.

 A collection is a new Facebook ad format for mobile devices only that features a video, slideshow or image above a group (or “collection”) of linked product images.

 Clicking one of the images leads to an instantly loaded user experience (similar to Canvas), highlighting up to 50 products.
 If a product is clicked on from there, the user will be redirected to that particular product page on the brand website or application.

 This Facebook ad format is ideal for e-commerce companies, particularly those already taking advantage of dynamic ads.

 If you want to create a collection, you first need to create a product catalog.
 This includes a static file or dynamic feed of the products that you sell.

-To create a product catalog, go to your Business Manager settings and select Product Catalogs on the left-hand side.
+To create a product catalog, go to your Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More settings and select Product Catalogs on the left-hand side.

 Click “Add New Product Catalogs” at the far right and select “Create a New Product Catalog.”